aromanro/MachineLearning/README.md

 It reached something like 99.98% accuracy or so on the training set, while having way worse accuracy on the test set (but still over 98%)!

+### Changes since the above were written

+The results and charts mentioned above for the EMNIST dataset were generated with an issue in dropout: I forgot to 'drop out' the values of the gradient to avoid changing the parameters for the neurons that were dropped out in the forward pass.
+The network learned quite well even so...
+I changed it now and it seems that I can get over 99% accuracy (for now only ~99.01% on the test set for the committed 'pretrained' variant).

 ### Bibliography